A summary of Visual Studio Code shortcuts starting with Alt

 Rectangle Selection

-Rectangular selection is a convenient feature when you want to bulk edit table-like data or insert the same string at the beginning of each line.
+Rectangular selection is a handy feature for batch editing of data in a table format or for quickly inserting the same string at the beginning of each row.

-Depending on the editor, you may need to use the mouse, but with VSCode, you can do it with just the keyboard!
+Some editors require mouse operation, but with VS Code, you can do it with just the keyboard!

-Ctrl + Alt You can also move the cursor while it is expanded.
+You can also move the cursor while it's extended.

 That's convenient!